 Assistive tech is playing a big role in the transformation.
-The global value of the industry is expected to increase from $14 billion in 2015 to $30.8 billion in 2024, according to Zion Market Research and Coherent Market Insights.
+The global value of the industry is expected to increase from US$14 billion in 2015 to US$30.8 billion in 2024, according to Zion Market Research and Coherent Market Insights.
 Here are three high-tech solutions making cities easier for people with disabilities.

 Jose Di Felice, from Switzerland, was paralyzed in both legs and one arm after a high-speed motorcycle accident three years ago.

 While adjusting to life in a wheelchair, he realised that stairs were his biggest hurdle.
 He took to YouTube to look for alternatives and discovered Scewo.
 The startup has built a wheelchair that can be controlled through a smartphone.
 It can tackle a range of terrains and has special rubber tracks for climbing stairs.

 Di Felice requested a test drive and soon after he was climbing the steps of the local town hall in a wheelchair.
 'It was really emotional to go up these stairs, and look down there and say that it's possible,' he says.

 The wheelchair is expected to be distributed to users by the end of 2019, and Di Felice will be one of the first to receive the product.